DataDog/documentation/content/en/tracing/guide/tutorial-enable-java-aws-ecs-fargate.md

 ## Overview

-This tutorial walks you through the steps for enabling tracing on a sample Java application installed in a cluster on AWS Elastic Container Service (ECS) with EC2.
+This tutorial walks you through the steps for enabling tracing on a sample Java application installed in a cluster on AWS Elastic Container Service (ECS) with Fargate.
 In this scenario, the Datadog Agent is also installed in the cluster.

 For other scenarios, including on a host, in a container, on other cloud infrastructure, and applications written in other languages, see the other [Enabling Tracing tutorials][1].
 Some of those other tutorials, for example the ones using containers or EKS, step through the differences seen in Datadog between automatic and custom instrumentation.
 This tutorial skips right to a fully custom instrumented example.